 Both groups increased strength and flexibility significantly from baseline and significantly when compared with the CG.
 The AST group increased strength and flexibility significantly more than the AA group.
 This study shows that resistance training can improve flexibility in young sedentary women in 8 weeks.

-12) In a 2011 study in the Journal of Strength & Conditioning Research, US researcher Sam K. Morton & team (https://bit.ly/30hyvIe), determined how full- range resistance training affected flexibility and strength compared to static stretching of the same muscle–joint complexes in untrained adults.
+11. A 2011 study, determined how full- range resistance training affected flexibility and strength compared to static stretching of the same muscle–joint complexes in untrained adults.
 After pretesting hamstring extension, hip flexion and extension, shoulder extension flexibility, and peak torque of quadriceps and hamstring muscles, subjects completed 5-week static stretching or resistance training treatments in which the aim was to stretch or to strength train the same muscle–joint complexes over similar movements and ranges.

-Post-tests, it was seen that there was no difference in hamstring flexibility, hip flexion, and hip extension improvement between resistance training and static stretching groups, but both were superior to the control group.
+Post-tests, it was seen that, there was no difference in hamstring flexibility, hip flexion, and hip extension improvement between resistance training and static stretching groups, but both were superior to control group.
 The results of this study suggest that carefully constructed full-range resistance training regimens can improve flexibility and the typical static stretching regimens employed in conditioning programs.
-These results question the notion that resistance training will reduce flexibility (the ‘‘muscle-bound’’ notion), and they also suggest that the commonplace ‘‘stretch what you strengthen’’ lore is questionable.
+These results question the notion that resistance training will reduce flexibility (the ‘‘muscle bound’’ notion), and they also suggest that the commonplace ‘‘stretch what you strengthen’’ lore is questionable.

-14) In a 2011 study in the Journal of Human Kinetics Special Issue, a team of Portuguese & Brazilian researchers, led by Roberto S. Junior (https://bit.ly/3cEXBWm), investigated the effects of 10 weeks of strength training with different number of sets, and its influence on flexibility.
+13. A 2011 study, investigated the effects of 10 weeks of strength training with different number of sets, and its influence on flexibility.
 Sixty men were divided into three groups: group that trained 1 set per exercise, group that trained 3 sets per exercise and control group).
 The training lasted 10 weeks, totalling 30 training sessions.
 The training groups performed 8 to 12 repetitions per set for each exercise.
 The flexibility at Sit and Reach Test was evaluated pre-and post-training.